 With its thick and heavy fur, a thousand-yard stare, alert posture, and pointed ears, the Siberian Husky certainly looks like a Wolf disguised as a dog.
 This has led many people (especially those who aren’t familiar with dogs) to assume that Huskies are domesticated wolves, descendants of wolves, or wolf-dog hybrids, and it’s easy to see why.

 Huskies are related to wolves.
-If you trace their ancestry and compare their DNA, you’ll see that both animal species evolved from a common ancestor thousands of years ago and have some genetic similarities.
+If you trace their ancestry and compare their DNA, we can see that both animal species evolved from a common ancestor thousands of years ago and have some genetic similarities.

 In the rest of this article, we’ll review available scientific evidence to determine how huskies are related to wolves and whether a wolf-husky hybrid is possible.
 Read on for details on this and much more.